What drives you to build wealth?

 That is, it’s unrealistic to save every dollar you earn and invest it for tomorrow.

-It is also foolish to spend all your income today and not invest for the future.
+It is also foolish to spend all your income today and not invest in the future.

 The best solution is to find the middle ground that works for you and enjoy the process of building wealth.